FolkertVanVerseveld/c64_workshop/README.md

 ## Overview

-*NOTE: The default documents are written in Dutch.
-Look for the *_en documents for the English translated version.*
+**NOTE: The default documents are written in Dutch.
+Look for the documents suffixed with en for the English translated version.**

 ## Creating the slides

-You can build the slides using just:
+You can build the exercises and hints using just:

 ```
 make